 This is Crowe’s finest hour, and his recognition for it is perfectly deserved.
 Though the scripting surely should get a mention, and as for Hans Zimmer’s score?
 Well, I think it may be the best ever written for a film.

-Maximus’ to-and-fro with Commodus is an intriguing plot, the lays hidden for one of the characters until a chunk of the movie has gone by.
-Filled with violence, huge battles, stunning scenery and a brilliant collection of characters; Gladiator maintains the throne of the greatest swords-and-sandals film of all time.
+Maximus’ to-and-fro with Commodus is an intriguing plot; filled with violence, huge battles, stunning scenery and a brilliant collection of characters; Gladiator maintains the throne of the greatest swords-and-sandals film of all time.

 1) Alien (1979)